BodgeMaster/new_dawn_mirror/06 Library At Night.md

 Both end up taking a cookie before stashing the box behind the terminal again.

 Annie flips the power switch.
 The terminal makes a bonk sound and a crackling noise.
 She feels the hairs on her hand stand up as she inadvertently moves it in front of the screen.
-"Next step..."
+"Whoa..."
+The screen begins to light up.
+"I guess this is supposed to happen."
 Annie looks at the note again.
-"‘Turn on main power switch on computer’..."
+"‘Turn on main power switch on computer’...", she mumbles to herself.
 She looks at the racks.
 They are mostly filled with what looks like large drawers with buttons on them.
 The one in the center is different.
 It has a bunch of empty panels, some panels with buttons and lights on them, and some other devices.

 "I found you a new floppy disk."
 Isabelle interrupts her.
 She pulls a large, square, floppy thing in a paper sleeve out of one of the boxes.
 She pulls it out of the paper sleeve.
 Turns out, it’s another sleeve made out of thin plastic with some openings and a black, glossy circle inside.
+"Lucas said to put it in the computer and push a lever down."
-They look back and forth between it and the computer for a moment until Isabelle says:
-"This could fit in here."
+They look back and forth between it and the computer for a moment until Isabelle says: "This could fit in here."
-She walks up to the center rack and inserts it into one of the devices that have a large, flat slot.
+She walks up to the center rack and inserts it into one of the devices that have a large, flat slot and a mechanism in the center.
+She pushes on the mechanism and it latches.
-*missing: Reaction from Annie*
+"What’s next?"
-"The note says to turn on the main power switch..."
-Annie says while inspecting one of the panels with buttons.
+"The note says to turn on the 'main power switch'", Annie repeats while inspecting one of the panels with buttons.
 "Maybe this one?"
-Isabelle points at a key switch.
+Isabelle points to a key switch.
 "Let’s try."
 Annie grabs the keys.
 One of them fits and turns.

 Fans come on; they hear the loud noise of air rushing through the computer.
 Some of the lights and buttons light up.
 Annie looks at the note again:
 "‘Spin up boot hard drive’...
-Lucas has also written here: It’s drive two."
+Lucas has also written here: 'Drive number 2'"
 The two look back at the racks.
 "These drawer thingies here have numbers on them, maybe that’s what they mean?"
 Isabelle walks up to number two and presses the power button.
-It makes a loud clicking noise and they hear a large motor accelerating inside.
+It starts blinking.
+The device makes a loud clicking noise followed by a motor accelerating inside.
 More clicking and mechanical noises.
-A light on the drive comes on.
+The power switch lights up.

 "The last step on the note is to press ‘reset’ and ‘load’ and to enter something into the terminal.
 They also wrote down a list of commands that might help us to find and copy the manual, and ‘Good luck!’..."
 Isabelle pushes the buttons and they walk over to the terminal.